 Royal Barges National Museum

-- Khlong Bangkok Noi or 80/1 Th Arun Amarin
+Khlong Bangkok Noi or 80/1 Th Arun Amarin · interesting places nearby

-To mark auspicious Buddhist calendar years, the royal barges in all their finery set sail during the royal gà·tĭn, the ceremony that marks the end of the Buddhist retreat (pan săh) in October or November.
+To mark auspicious Buddhist calendar years, the royal barges in all their finery set sail during the royal gà·tĭn, the cloth-giving ceremony that falls in the month following the end of the Buddhist retreat in October or November.
 During this ceremony, a barge procession travels to the temples to offer new robes to the monastic contingent, and countless Bangkokians descend on the river to watch.